OrwellianPenguin/T440p-Libreboot-Toolkit/README.md

 #### Returning Users:

 - If you're using a ROM file that was previously prepared with the necessary blobs, you can opt to skip this step.
 The script will ask if you want to inject blobs again.
-(ROM files with blobs already injected are located here: cd T440p-Libreboot-Toolkit/libreboot/t440p/lbmk/bin/)
+ROM files with blobs already injected are located in T440p-Libreboot-Toolkit/libreboot/t440p/lbmk/bin/

 ## Step 7: ROM Selection and Preparation
 - Lets the user select a ROM file and prepares it for flashing.